Friday, October 10, 2025

 CURRENT SUMMARY OF APPROXIMATELY 50 INDICATORS:

-Today, of the 50-Indicators I track, 7 gave Bear-signs and 16 were Bullish.
+No change from Friday: Today, of the 50-Indicators I track, 9 gave Bear-signs and 13 were Bullish.
 The rest are neutral.
 (It is normal to have a lot of neutral indicators since many of the indicators are top or bottom indicators that will signal only at extremes.)

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators improved from +6 to +9 (9 more Bull indicators than Bear indicators) and is now giving a mildly Bullish indication.
+The daily, bull-bear spread of 50-indicators remained +4 (4 more Bull indicators than Bear indicators), and remained a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread smooths daily fluctuations; it reversed higher – a bullish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; it remained flat – a Neutral sign.

 BOTTOM LINE